zxgdll/geotools/README.md

 # geotools

-Contains scripts and things that I've found useful.
+These are tools for working with GIS data, in particular, LiDAR and raster data and geodetic transformation.
+They're mostly experimental and not presented for production use, though they have been very useful in my work.

 ## las2csrs

 This program is experimental.
 Please do not use it for important work.

 This is a c++ program that transforms a point cloud in LAS format from any ITRF reference frame/epoch to NAD83(CSRS) at any epoch.
 The algorithm is based on Craymer, M. R. (2006).
 The evolution of NAD83 in Canada, 60(2), 151–165.
+[Read more about NAD83(CSRS) here](http://www.nrcan.gc.ca/earth-sciences/geomatics/geodetic-reference-systems/9052).

 ## lasgrid